Home Incident Reports 1. What an incident report is

 • Injuries — body diagram, severity, treatment given.

-• Photos and videos — supporting media (with retention rules).
+• Photos and videos — supporting media.

 The IR workflow